The Spirit of Christ had no gender

 Christ was first called “the Son” at His Baptism

 The first time that Jesus was called the Son of God, was during His baptism.
-The Spirit of Adoption descended on Him, and a voice was heard from heaven, saying “You are My beloved Son; in You I am well pleased.”
+The Spirit of God descended on Him, and a voice was heard from heaven, saying “You are My beloved Son; in You I am well pleased.”

 Paul told us that Christ was “justified in Spirit.”
 Justification simply means the right to be called a Child of God.
 Normally we say that a new believer is “sanctified by the Spirit,” but Christ was already the sanctified Holy Spirit of the Old Testament.